 Is a shareholder entitled to inspect the books of a company?
 What information can a shareholder or member of a registered scheme access?
 What about legal professional privilege?

 The latest case arising from the tragic 2016 Dreamworld incident has once again focused the spotlight on the rights of access to a company's books and records.
-Here, Selina Nutley and Siobhan Luck sum up what you need to know about gaining access to documents as a company shareholder or member of a registered scheme.
+Here, Selina Nutley sums up what you need to know about gaining access to documents as a company shareholder or member of a registered scheme.

 The 'proper purpose' test, which is determined on a case-by-case basis, is intertwined with the requirement for the applicant to act in good faith.